KeerthanaMarrapu/Smart-Health-Predicting-Diabetes-from-Patient-Data/README.md

 ## 📂 Files in This Repo

  README.md → Project overview
- (Optional) dataset.csv → Upload if license permits
+ dataset.csv → Upload if license permits